-Dan Preston is a clinical associate professor and an affiliate faculty member at the Russian and East European Institute and Center for Latin American and Caribbean Studies at Indiana University.
-Professor Preston's academic and professional work focuses on finance as a catalyst for international development, policy analysis, international relations, and teaching pedagogy.
+Dan Preston is a clinical associate professor, director of the Master of International Affairs degree program, and an affiliate faculty member at the Russian and East European Institute and Center for Latin American and Caribbean Studies at Indiana University.
+Professor Preston's academic and professional work focuses on mobilizing finance for international development.

-Preston's professional interests include international affairs, poverty alleviation, public policy, good governance, financing for development, and education.
+Professor Preston's professional interests include financing for development, institutional investment, banking, sustainable development, and country competitiveness.
 His professional and personal experiences have spanned 70 countries and territories.
 Prior to O'Neill, he held investment banking positions with Citigroup in the U.S. and France specializing in economic advisory, debt management, and capital raising for sovereign governments in Europe, Africa, and Asia and securitization programs for corporations primarily in Latin America, the Caribbean, and Japan.
-Preston also worked as a management consultant for Booz Allen Hamilton, PricewaterhouseCoopers, and Information Resources on a range of strategic issues for Fortune 500 companies, technology start-ups, and the U.S. Defense Department.
+He also worked as a management consultant for Booz Allen Hamilton, PricewaterhouseCoopers, and Information Resources on a range of strategic issues for Fortune 500 companies, technology start-ups, and the U.S. government.